 About parent company, Informa Connect

 UK-based Informa Connect organises major branded annual events and operates specialist digital communities that are key convening places for a particular market.
 We run around 800 events each year in over 60 countries, create digital platforms based on engaging news and information content, and operate professional development programmes for individuals and businesses in Global Finance, Life Sciences and Pharma and in a number of other specialist markets.
+Read here about Informa AllSecure, our 10 key commitments to your safety.

 - - -